VitaliySysak/password-manager/README.md

 ### First Run (Windows)

 1. Download `password-manager` from the (https://github.com/VitaliySysak/password-manager) section.
-2. Open the .env file and enter your EMAIL and PHONE_NUMBER.
-3. In the src/dist folder, locate the main.exe file.
+2. In the src/dist folder, locate the main.exe file.
 Run it and create a shortcut to place on your desktop.
-4. After adding your first password, a passwords.csv file will be automatically created inside the data folder.
+3. After adding your first password, a passwords.csv file will be automatically created inside the data folder.

 ## Important Notes